dgryski/go-perfbook/performance.md

 Cache common cases: Your cache doesn't even need to be huge.
   Optimized a log processing script to cache the previous time passed to time.parse() for significant speedup But beware cache invalidation, thread issues, etc

+This also means your benchmark data needs to be representative of the real world.
+If repeated requests are sufficiently rare, it's more expensive to keep them around than to recompute them.
+If your benchmark data consists of only the same repeated request, your cache will give an inaccurate view of the performance.

 ## Basics